There are now 2 possible online modes for units:

 - 6 points

-- Typically this unit is assessed in the following ways: (1) three planning law quizzes (10 per cent each); (2) a seminar/discussion paper (20 per cent); and (3) an examination—multiple-choice and essay questions (50 per cent).
+Indicative assessments in this unit are as follows: (1) three planning law quizzes (10 per cent each); (2) a seminar/discussion paper; and (3) an examination—multiple-choice and short answer questions.
 Further information is available in the unit outline.

 - Unit Coordinator(s)